quickheaven/scs-3546-deep-learning/README.md

-# scs-3546-deep-learning
-Repository dedicated to Term Project of UofT Deep Learning Course
+# Multi-class Classifications  of Malicious URLs using Deep Learning
+University of Toronto School of Continuing Studies \
+SCS 3546 Deep Learning